Neighborhood E-Bike Share Launch Cost Calculator

 Next, compute annual operating costs:

-Now apply your 10% reserve margin:
+Now apply the 10% reserve margin:

 Finally, spread R across 45 households and 12 months: